galaxyproject/training-material/topics/statistics/tutorials/regression_machinelearning/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Figures show that the prediction is very good because the predicted age lies close to the true age.
+> > The figures show that the prediction is very good because the predicted age lies close to the true age.
 > {: .solution}
 {: .question}